bskp/koebi/README.md

 ## Getting started

+This section explains how to get koebi up and running with the default firmware and tablet GUI.
+This combination allows to control the **speed** and **position** of the six stepper motors **independently** or **in pairs**.

-Some code had to be made part of a **special built** of the Micropython firmware.
+The ESP32-Board runs a **special build** of the Micropython firmware due to two requirements:

-For the **stepper pulse outputs** (the [MCPWM module]()), the functionality is currently not covered by Micropython and had to be implemented in C.
+- The PWM hardware module, which generates the **pulses for the  stepper motors**, is currently not supported by Micropython.
+This special build includes a Python module supporting it, implemented in C: [MCPWM]()

-The modules for the **TMC steppper drivers** (which holds names descriptions to dozens of its registers) had to be frozen in order to save memory (the [TMC module]()).
+- The Python module for the **Trinamic TMC steppper drivers** (which holds names and descriptions to dozens of its registers) had to be frozen in order to save memory: [TMC]()

-Read more about the MCPWM module or the TMC module on their respective project pages!
+For reusability, these two modules have their own project pages – read on there if you need to know more!

+### Flashing

 Use the [esptool](https://github.com/espressif/esptool) to flash this custom Micropython build on the ESP32.
 It is easily installed using pip: